Moyers Blasts Corporation for Public Broadcasting

 quality of journalism are deeply entwined.
 I can tell

 this story because I've been living it.
-It’s been in
+Its been in

 the news this week, including reports of more attacks